kzssc/ac-cv/index.md

 ## Other Presentations
 __“Justice and Self-Employment”__
-SOAS Postgraduate Political Theory Workshop
+- SOAS Postgraduate Political Theory Workshop

 __“If You're an Egalitarian, How Come You Like Lotteries?”__
-`Karlsruhe Institute of Technology, July 2018`
+`July 2018`
-The 15th Conference of the International Society for Utilitarian Studies
+- The 15th Conference of the International Society for Utilitarian Studies
+- Karlsruhe Institute of Technology

+__Commentator for Robert Huseby (Oslo), “Suﬃciency and the Threshold Question”__ `February 2018`
+- Suﬃciency: Never Enough
+- Universitat Pompeu Fabra

+__“Speech and National Self-Determination”__
+`May 2017`
+University of Warwick MA Dissertation Conference

+__“Should there be a right to Euthanasia?
+A case against Velleman”__ `May 2016`
+University of Essex Annual Government Student Conference

+## Administration and Organisation
+`July 2021`
+__Conference Co-Organiser, Universitat Pompeu Fabra__
+- Justice at Work

+`now`
+__Contemporary Political Theory, online__
+- cross-institution

+## For General Public
+`2019`
+Seminar at 706 Guangzhou on Suﬃcientarianism and Distributive Justice in 2020(https://mp.weixin.qq.com/s/5xxvQSQIhDXUpSA72_xzdA)

 <!-- ### Footer